Sanjay-Shr/DevOps_Challenge/README.md

 - Some Pods stayed running while others updated, ensuring availability.
 - Understood how rolling updates prevent downtime in Kubernetes.
 - Learned the importance of correct image tagging during updates.

+### Day 72 – ReplicaSets and DaemonSets in Kubernetes

+- ReplicaSets maintain a fixed number of Pods but do not support rolling updates.
+- Deployment and ReplicaSet YAML files are almost identical with minor differences.
+- Deployments are more advanced because they add update strategies.
+- DaemonSets ensure one Pod runs on every node without specifying replicas.
+- Useful for monitoring agents, logging agents, and network plugins.
+- Created and tested both ReplicaSet and DaemonSet YAMLs using kubectl apply.
+- Observed how their behaviors differ even though the YAML looks similar.
 ---

 ## How to Use This Repo